pwmt/pwmt.github.io/content/about.md

 saving user interfaces and key board interaction.

 ## Contact
-If you have any suggestions, ideas, problems or just want to talk feel free to join us on our IRC channel, contact us per e-mail or discuss it on one of our mailing lists.
+If you have any suggestions, ideas, problems or just want to talk, feel free to join us on our IRC channel, contact us by e-mail or discuss it on one of our mailing lists.

 * [#pwmt@irc.oftc.net](irc://irc.oftc.net/#pwmt)